-Wi-Fi Inspector GEO
+Wi-Fi Inspector (with GEO option)

 Specialized TSCM Wi-Fi Detection and Network Analysis Hardware and Software System with GPS Support and Digital Mapping